ostinsolo/MaxMSP-Audio-via-UDP-for-voice-recognition/CONTRIBUTING.md

 ### **Quick Start for Contributors**
 1. Fork this repository
-2. Clone your fork locally
+2. Clone your fork to Max for Live devices folder (`~/Documents/Max 8/Max for Live Devices/`)
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install` (Node.js is built into Max/MSP)
 4. Make your changes
-5. Test with Max/MSP or Ableton Live
+5. Test with Max/MSP or Ableton Live from the devices folder
 6. Submit a Pull Request

 ### **Types of Contributions We Need**